ashrae27/Final-Project/Defensive/Blue Team/README.md

 ## CPU Usage Monitor
 Alert 3 is implemented as follows:

-- Metric: TODO
+- Metric: WHEN max () OF system.process.cpu.total.pct OVER all documents IS ABOVE 0.5 FOR THE LAST 5 minutes
-- Threshold: TODO
+- Threshold: IS ABOVE0.5
-- Vulnerability Mitigated: TODO
+- Vulnerability Mitigated: Malicious programs take up to 0.5% CPU usage

 Reliability: TODO: Does this alert generate lots of false positives/false negatives?
 Rate as low, medium, or high reliability.